Knowing-Nature/kn-website/content/resource/the-boy-and-the-whale/index.md

 whale blinks an enormous eye, the boy knows that he has to try to save the creature, no matter how dangerous doing so may be.

-Expressive and perfectly paced, this powerful story,  _The Boy and the Whale_ , by Caldecott Medal–winner Mordicai Gerstein was inspired in part by a real- life video of a whale’s rescue, and the creature’s joyful dance through the waves after being freed.
+Expressive and perfectly paced, this powerful story, _The Boy and the Whale_, by Caldecott Medal–winner Mordicai Gerstein was inspired in part by a real-life video of a whale’s rescue, and the creature’s joyful dance through the waves after being freed.

 ## In Environmental Education